 8. We are a church where people who want to get involved can.
 People lead services, write and say prayers, make coffee, run the Sunday Clubs, manage the sound system, engage with local groups like London Citizens, do the gardening, organise the fayres, volunteer for the Winter Night-shelter… and a load of other things.

 9. There are nearly 200 people on the Electoral Roll (that’s the number of people who sign up to say they’ve joined) which has doubled in recent years.
 (This may be because it’s free.)
-People on the Electoral Roll get to vote for people to be on the Parochial Church Council (PCC), which is the group that works with Dave, Pat, Martin and the Church Wardens – Susie, Dean and Dan – to run St Luke’s.
+People on the Electoral Roll get to vote for people to be on the Parochial Church Council (PCC), which is the group that works with Martin and the Church Wardens – Susie and Dean – to run St Luke’s.

 10. You can find out more about the kind of folk who call this church a home in The Gospel According To Everyone two little books edited by our Associate Vicar Martin Wroe.
 The books feature stories of people in our community which we’ve used in our services.
 They’re all saints because none of them realise.